Gene therapy is a type of biological therapy for cancer that is still in the early stages of research.

 Researchers are looking at different ways of using gene therapy, some of which are explained below.

 Some types of gene therapy deliver genes into the cancer cells that allow the cells to change drugs from an inactive form to an active form.
 The inactive form of the drug is called a pro drug.

 After giving the carrier containing the gene, the doctor gives the patient the pro drug.
-The pro drug may be a tablet or capsule that you swallow, or you may have it into the bloodstream.
+The pro drug may be a tablet or capsule that is swallowed, or it could be delivered into the bloodstream.

 The pro drug circulates in the body and doesn't harm normal cells.
-But when it reaches the cancer cells, the gene activates it and the drug kills the cancer cells.
+But when it reaches the cancer cells, it is activated by the gene and the drug kills the cancer cells.